digital-asset/daml/docs/source/getting-started/first-feature.rst

 This feature should also respect *authorization* and *privacy*.
 This means:

-    1. You cannot send a message to someone unless they have added you as a friend.
+    1. You cannot send a message to someone unless they have given you the authority by adding you as a friend.
-    2. You cannot see a message unless it was sent specifically to you.
+    2. You cannot see a message unless you sent it or it was sent to you.

 We will see that DAML lets us implement these guarantees in a direct and intuitive way.